kevin218/Eureka/docs/source/ecf.rst

 ''''''''''''
 Determine the source position on the detector.
 Options: header, gaussian, weighted, max, or hst.
 The value 'header' uses the value of SRCYPOS in the FITS header.

+record_ypos
+'''''''''''
+Option to record the cross-dispersion trace position and width (if Gaussian fit) for each integration.

 centroidtrim
 ''''''''''''
 Only used for HST analyses.
 The box width to cut around the centroid guess to perform centroiding on the direct images.
 This should be an integer.